This post may contain affiliate links. Read the full disclosure here.

 This is one of my medium difficulty cakes.
 It’s worth the effort, but it is helpful if you’ve worked with egg whites before!

 Make the cake

 - Make the strawberry puree.
-Add the chopped strawberries and to the bowl of a food processor and process until smooth.
+Add the chopped strawberries and to the bowl of a food processor (affiliate link) and process until smooth.
 Transfer to a saucepan, cook over medium heat, stirring occasionally until the puree has thickened and reduced to ¾ cup.
 Remove from heat and let cool, about 20 minutes, stirring occasionally.

 - Prepare the egg whites.
-In a large bowl, beat the egg whites with an electric mixer on medium speed until foamy.
+In a large bowl, beat the egg whites with an electric mixer (affiliate link) on medium speed until foamy.
 Gradually add ½ cup (100 g) of the sugar while the mixer is running.
 Turn the mixer up to high speed and whip the egg whites to soft peaks.
 Set aside.